sargun4/library-management-system/target/classes/librarymanagementsystem/example/README.md

 ## Features

 1. Book.java class
--represents a book in the library.
+- represents a book in the library.
 It stores information about each bookID, title, author, total copies, available copies, due date for borrowed books, & return date for returned books.

 2. Member.java class
--represents a member in the library.
+- represents a member in the library.
 It stores information about each member with a unique member ID, name, age, phone no., dues of the member, & also stores a list of the books the member has borrowed.

 3. Library.java
--represents a library in a library management system.
+- represents a library in a library management system.
 It provides methods for adding & removing books & members, finding members by name or phone number, finding books by ID, & displaying information about members & their borrowed books & fines.
+- stores books and members in the form of lists- private List<Book> books private List<Member> members
+- isPhoneNoUsed(String phoneNo): checks if a given phone number is already associated with an existing member.
+It searches the members list for a matching phone number.
+- viewAllMembersWithBooksAndFines(): Prints a list of all members along with the books they have borrowed and any fines they owe.

 4. LibraryManagementSystem.java class
-- It provides an interface for interacting with the library as both a librarian & a member
+- It provides an interface for interacting with the library as both a librarian & a member.
+- This contains the main method with the librarian & member functionalities.

 Inside the LibraryManagementSystem:
 - Librarian functionalities: register member, remove member, add book, remove book, View all members along with their books & fines to be paid, View all books.